AminAliakbari/FuseDR-Net/README.md

 ## FuseDR-Net: a fusion-based network for battery remaining useful life prediction using causally decomposed health indicators

-This repository contains the codes for our paper, published in Energy Conversion and Managment: X
+This repository contains the codes for our paper, published in Energy Conversion and Management: X

 DOI: https://doi.org/10.1016/j.ecmx.2025.101341